-- Your name and company name. - ▶ The versions of GemStone/S 64 Bit and of all related GemTalk products, and of any other related products, such as client Smalltalk products. - ▶ The operating system and version you are using. - ▶ A description of the problem or request. - Exact error message(s) received, if any, including log files if appropriate.
+- ▶ The versions of GemStone/S 64 Bit and of all related GemTalk products, and of any other related products, such as client Smalltalk products, and the operating system and version you are using. - Exact error message received, if any, including log files and statmonitor data if appropriate.